Updated: Jan 13

 The 4 Phases of Coaching

-The coaching process can be divided into 4 stages:
+The business coaching process can be divided into 4 stages:

 Stage 1.
 The objectives: focusing on the main activity.
 Examples of questions asked: What would you like to talk about?
 What’s in your mind?
 What’s your current challenge?